Expensive Electrical Safety Violations

 Here are a few electric safety violations that could cost you money.
 These are general national guidelines, but some municipalities may have additional requirements:

-Wires too close to the edge of framing: Wires must be at least 1.25 inches away from the edge of wood framing to keep you from driving nails and drywall screws into the wire.
-If wires must be run closer to the edge, they must be protected with a metal nail plate on the framing member.
+5. Wires too close to the edge of framing: Wires must be at least 1.25 inches away from the edge of wood framing to keep you from driving nails and drywall screws into the wire.
+If wires have to be run closer to the edge, they must be protected with a metal nail plate on the framing member.

-These are just a few of the many electric code violations that could cost you money -- and your house -- in the event of a fire.
+These are just a few of the many electrical safety violations that could cost you money -- and possibly your house -- in the event of a fire.
 Consult with local officials and professional experts before starting electrical projects.